© 2026 WGLT

 WGLT

 About 30 people crowded the Government Center in Downtown Bloomington for Monday's Bloomington City Council meeting.
-Fourteen members of the public spoke, unanimously against data centers.
+Fourteen members of the public spoke unanimously against data centers.

 “This would have been an easy vote months ago, if we would have had that, but I'm glad to see that it’s coming to us now,” said Ward 6 council member Cody Hendricks.

-Council member Michael Mosley suggested using the time to bring in experts to help educate the council on the issues and technical implications around data centers.
-Specifically, he wanted to examine what type of data centers might be a fit for the community, what infrastructure protections are needed, and how to balance economic development with power and water demands.
+Council member Micheal Mosley suggested using the time to bring in experts to help educate the council on the issues and technical implications around data centers.
+Specifically, he wanted to examine what type of data centers might be a suitable fit for the community, what infrastructure protections are needed, and how to balance economic development with power and water demands.

-Council member Michael Straza agreed, and echoed some of the public's concerns over water needs — particularly given the drought that strained the city’s water supply.
+Council member Michael Straza agreed, and he echoed some of the public's concerns over water needs — particularly given the drought that strained the city’s water supply.

 “We’re going to have to find another water source no matter what,” he said.